duckki/duckki.github.io/_posts/2024-01-08-proving-exclusivity.md

+---
-## Inferred Mutability: Safety Proof of Mutability Upgrade
+title: "Inferred Mutability: Safety Proof of Mutability Upgrade"
+date: 2024-01-08 00:00:00 -0800
+description: "A sketch of the language rules and safety argument needed to upgrade an immutable reference to a mutable one."
+tags:
+  - Rust
+  - Ownership
+  - Language design
+---

-My [previous blog post](https://duckki.github.io/2024/01/01/inferred-mutability.html) proposed the ability to upgrade immutable references to mutable ones in Rust or similar languages.
-The main benefit of this is avoiding unnecessary code duplication implementing both immutable accessor and mutable accessor functions.
-It amounts to be a mutability generic programming (see a related [Pre-RFC](https://internals.rust-lang.org/t/pre-rfc-unify-references-and-make-them-generic-over-mutability/18846)).
+My [previous blog post]({% post_url 2024-01-01-inferred-mutability %}) proposed the ability to upgrade immutable references to mutable ones in Rust or similar languages.
+The main benefit is avoiding unnecessary code duplication when implementing both immutable and mutable accessor functions.
+It amounts to generic programming over mutability (see a related [Pre-RFC](https://internals.rust-lang.org/t/pre-rfc-unify-references-and-make-them-generic-over-mutability/18846)).

 I've discussed this idea at the Rust internal forum and I realized a new syntax is necessary and references of certain types are not eligible for mutability upgrades.
 In this post, I'll discuss those.
 Also, I'll sketch the proof of its safety.

-### Necessary additions to the language and borrow checker
+## Necessary additions to the language and borrow checker

 I propose two new language features.
 One of them requires a new syntax.

-#### Function type annotation for accessibility relationship
+### Function type annotation for accessibility relationship

 First, in order to establish the stronger "accessibility" relationship between references across function boundaries, we need a new language feature that relates the returned values to arguments.

 Example (in Rust):

 ```rust
 struct Example {
     data1: i32,